The Sonic Dawn

-Biography
+History

 The band was formed in Copenhagen by Emil Bureau (guitar, vocals), Jonas Waaben (drums, perc., backing vocals) and Niels Fuglede (bass guitar) in the summer 2013.
 Initially the group was named The Mind Flowers, which was later changed to The Sonic Dawn, because of legal issues with ownership of the name in the United States.

 Following their first concert 9 January 2014, in Copenhagen, the band was signed by the local psychedelia and stoner rock label, Levitation Records (now defunct).
 The record debut was a 7-inch vinyl split featuring their single Down the Line, released in May 2014.
 The single aired on national radio in Denmark, but failed to chart.
 Same year the band toured Denmark, performing with Spids Nøgenhat, label mates The Hedgehogs and more.

-In 2015, The Sonic Dawn expanded to Europe, with tour dates abroad in Germany, France, The Netherlands, Norway and Sweden.
-Via these touring efforts The Sonic Dawn landed their first international record deal with German Nasoni Records, known for releasing Colour Haze among others, who released Perception on 31 October 2015.
+In 2015, The Sonic Dawn expanded to Europe, with tour dates in Germany, France, The Netherlands, Norway and Sweden.
+Via these touring efforts, The Sonic Dawn landed their first international record deal with German Nasoni Records, known for releasing Colour Haze among others, who released Perception on 31 October 2015.
 Musically, the album can be described as a mix of rock and blues songwriting, with a psychedelic sound.
 It prominently features the Swedish organist Erik 'Errka' Petersson on keys, a studio collaboration that continued on the group's next album as well.
 While Perception did not gain the interest of mainstream media, it established The Sonic Dawn as a name in the underground, one such critic speculating that The Sonic Dawn might be "the next big band of the current retro rock wave" (Eclipsed Rock Magazine, March 2016).
 Nasoni printed two limited editions of the LP on colored vinyl, which are both sold out.
 A remastered audiophile edition, cut at Abbey Road Studios in London, was released in late 2017.

 Upon Perception's release the band toured Europe extensively.
 One notable performance was their opening of Freak Valley Festival 2016, sharing the stage with Graveyard, Dead Meadow and others.